Bouowmx/best-project-2015/README.md

 `maps.html` is a demonstration of how a player moves in-game.
 `bp2015.*` is a demonstration of how a player connects to the game.
 Note: you cannot see maps in `bp2015.html`.

 Running `bp2015.*` requires `uwsgi`.
 Install in Debian-based systems using `sudo apt-get install uwsgi`.
-In `bp2015.js`, change `ws://bp2015.themafia.info:9090` to `ws://<your server domain or server IP address>:9090` since you cannot log in to `bp2015.themafia.info` to start the server.
+In `bp2015.js`, change `ws://bp2015.themafia.info:9090` to `ws://<your server domain or server IP address>:9090` (not your local IP address but Digital Ocean) since you cannot log in to `bp2015.themafia.info` to start the server.

 To start server, change to project direactory and run `./bp2015.sh`